High quality design and small footprint DAF

 - Textile manufacture wastewater treatment

-Once this saturated effluent enters the flotation tank, the pressure is released back to atmospheric pressure.
-This immediately results in the recycled flow becoming supersaturated, generating micro bubbles as the dissolved air comes back out of solution.
+(B) Once this saturated effluent enters the flotation tank, the pressure is released back to atmospheric.
+This immediately results in the recycled flow becoming supersaturated, generating micro bubbles as the dissolved air comes out of solution.

-Within the rectangular flotation tank, the skimmer mechanism consists of a series of paddles or flights which run on a plastic corrosion-resistant chain, and skim just below the surface of the tank removing the float into a trough for recovery of the sludge.
-To eliminate the risk of sludge build-up on the flotation tank floor, the design may also incorporate a floor scraper.
+(D1) Within the rectangular flotation tank, the skimmer mechanism consists of a series of paddles or flights which run on a plastic corrosion-resistant chain, and skim just below the surface of the tank removing the float into a trough for recovery.
+To eliminate the risk of sludge build-up on the flotation tank floor, the design may also incorporate a floor scraper on larger systems.